 Will You Have To Go Through The Immigration Process?

-Clearing immigration can take up to two hours, especially at busier airports – and this is assuming it goes smoothly.
-You must clear immigration whenever you enter a new state, though there are occasional exceptions while traveling within the Schengen Area.
+Clearing immigration can take up to two hours, especially at busier airports, assuming it goes smoothly.
+It would be best to clear immigration whenever you enter a new state, though occasional exceptions exist while traveling within the Schengen Area.

 If you started in Dubrovnik, you’d have to go through immigration in Zurich during your layover because you’d be flying from a non-Schengen country (Croatia) to a Schengen country (Switzerland).

 How Long Do You Think It Will Take You To And From The Airport?